Introduction: Tips for Easy From Scratch Smooth and Creamy Hummus

 Skim off any foam using a large spoon.

-Cook for 20 to 40 minutes, depending on the type of beans ( canned won't take as long.)
+Cook for 20 to 40 minutes or longer, depending on the type of beans ( canned won't take as long.)

 Step 4: Drain the Water